Andrew-2609/go-sse-sample/README.md

 **SSE Hub Initialization**: The SSE Hub singleton is initialized during application startup via `sse.InitializeSSEHub(eventStore, maxClients)`.
 It must be initialized before any components attempt to access it via `sse.GetSSEHub()`.

 To modify these values, edit the constants and variables in `main.go`.

+## Demonstration

+### Visual Demo

+A React dashboard is included to demonstrate the SSE system in action.
+The dashboard shows:

+- **Real-time Updates**: Metrics and readings appear instantly via SSE without polling
+- **Initial State Loading**: New connections automatically load existing data
+- **High-Frequency Support**: Optimized rendering handles updates faster than 500ms
+- **Adaptive Animations**: Chart animations adjust based on metric input frequency
+- **Connection Monitoring**: Visual indicators for connection status and health

+**Video/GIF Demo**: _[Add video or GIF here demonstrating the system working]_

+**Note**: The React dashboard was created by Auto (Cursor AI agent) as a demonstration tool to showcase SSE capabilities.
+The dashboard serves as a visual demonstration tool.
+The SSE implementation itself is client-agnostic and can be integrated with any front-end technology.

 ## Development